Access and identity options for Azure Kubernetes Service (AKS)

 This approach provides a single source for user account management and password credentials.
 The user can only access the resources as defined by the cluster administrator.

 Azure AD authentication is provided to AKS clusters with OpenID Connect.
 OpenID Connect is an identity layer built on top of the OAuth 2.0 protocol.
 For more information on OpenID Connect, see the Open ID connect documentation.
 From inside of the Kubernetes cluster, Webhook Token Authentication is used to verify authentication tokens.
 Webhook token authentication is configured and managed as part of the AKS cluster.

 As shown in the graphic above, the API server calls the AKS webhook server and performs the following steps:

-- The Azure AD client application is used by kubectl to sign in users with OAuth 2.0 device authorization grant flow.
+kubectluses the Azure AD client application to sign in users with OAuth 2.0 device authorization grant flow.

 - Azure AD provides an access_token, id_token, and a refresh_token.

 - The API Server is configured with the Auth WebHook Server to perform validation.

 - The authentication webhook server confirms the JSON Web Token signature is valid by checking the Azure AD public signing key.

 - The server application uses user-provided credentials to query group memberships of the logged-in user from the MS Graph API.

 - A response is sent to the API Server with user information such as the user principal name (UPN) claim of the access token, and the group membership of the user based on the object ID.